 Post-Award Change (PAC) records changes to the project after the sponsor awards the funding.

 Close Out (CO) records the tracked activities to terminate a project upon completion of the research.

 Create Funding Actions (FA) for awards

-When an application is awarded by the sponsor, OSP creates a Funding Action as a child of the application.
-Depending on answers to certain compliance questions, there may be automatic “holds” applied.
+When the sponsor awards an application, OSP creates a Funding Action as a child of the application.
+Depending on answers to certain compliance questions, the system may apply one or more automatic “holds”.

 OSP reviews the subaward requests, and negotiates the contract with the subrecipient.
 The request moves through several statuses until, when the agreement is “fully executed” the request becomes Active.
 It is automatically “Expired” once the End Date is passed.

 SCs and FAs can have a many-to-many relationship.
 The system enforces that all related FAs and SCs must be within the same cycle.